goofy2k/MIDI-sequencer/README.md

    - V20a, repaired issue with wrong data.
 Removed usage of dummy note for testing.

   **v21 TASKS AHEAD:**
-   - Solve issue with repeated usage of data in input queue.
-Input queue is not emptied after using the data
+   - SOLVED issue with repeated usage of data in input queue.
+Input queue is not emptied after using the data because FlushQueue was commented in manager.cpp:255
+   - Inspect data in tracks
+   - Allow usage of AllNotesOff command to ease the developer :-)
    - IF OK: convert HardwareMsgIn to a real callback (triggered by ...receipt of a message.... ? )
    - Critically evaluate input of MIDI data in sequencer.
 Nordered MQTT sends 5 byte timed BLE_MIDI format sequencer MIDI in (MQTT API / HardwareMsgIn uses only 3 bytes now but adds a timestamp on receipt.